junxzm1990/ASAN--/README.md

 ```

 ## Build Vanilla LLVM
-In case you want to use the original LLVM-4.0.0, the auto build script is provided:
+In case you want to use the original LLVM-4.0.0, please run:
 ```
 $ ./vanilla_llvm_autosetup.sh
 ```

 ## Test Cases
-For evaluation part, we used [SPEC CPU2006 Benchmark](https://www.spec.org/cpu2006/) and [Chromium](https://www.chromium.org/Home) to evaluate the run-time performance, and we also utilized [Juliet Test Suite](https://samate.nist.gov/SRD/testsuite.php) and [Linux Flaw Project](https://github.com/mudongliang/LinuxFlaw) to evaluate the bug detection capability.
+For evaluation part, we used [SPEC CPU2006 Benchmark](https://www.spec.org/cpu2006/) and [Chromium](https://www.chromium.org/Home) to evaluate the runtime performance, and we also utilized [Juliet Test Suite](https://samate.nist.gov/SRD/testsuite.php) and [Linux Flaw Project](https://github.com/mudongliang/LinuxFlaw) to evaluate the bug detection capability.

 For more details, please refer to Section 5 "Implementation and Evaluation" in our paper.

-## Reproduce Experiment Instuctions
+# Reproduce Experiment Instuctions

 ## Run ASan-- on SPEC2006
 1. Install [SPEC CPU2006 Benchmark](https://www.spec.org/cpu2006/).